OmarMiniesy/Notes/Security/Web Application Security/Directory Traversal.md

 > Here, we must end with a `.png`, but the null byte `%00` effectively terminates the path right before it.

 ---

+### Preventing Directory Traversal Attacks

+* Avoid passing user-supplied input into the file system, or any file system APIs.
+* If that cannot be the case, implement 2 layer defense:
+	1. Validate user input before processing.
+	2. Append the input to the base directory, and verify that the path starts with the expected base.

+---